ATCC-Bioinformatics/genome_portal_api/README.md

 ```

 ### -- Which output is best???
-Simply put, whichever is best for you! **For most functions, there is a choice of output.**
+Simply put, whichever is best for you! **For most functions, there is a choice of output.**  The output can be broken down here:
-I will breakdown the output here:

 * #### table: